uptechteam/ios-cookbook/7-code-formatting.md

 { [weak self] in ...} // you can do this
 { [unowned self] in ...} // and this

-// Also when you don't need self you can capture individual variables class ViewController: UIViewController {
+class ViewController: UIViewController {
   private let dataSource = ...

     func setupBindings() {
       viewModel.purchases
-        .observeValues { [dataSource] in ...} // or this
+        .observeValues { [dataSource] in ...} // Also when you don't need self you can capture individual variables }
-    }
 }
 ```